14. Document interchange

 Key Type Value

-Pg Dictionary (Optional; shall be an indirect reference) The page object of the page on which the object shall be rendered.
-This entry overrides any Pg entry in the structure element containing the object reference; it shall be used required if the structure element has no such entry.
+(Optional Sometimes required; shall be an indirect reference) The page object of the page on which the object shall be rendered.
+This entry overridestakes precedence over any Pg entry in the structure element containing the object reference ; it shall be required if the structure element has no such entry. .
+This entry is required if the structure element containing the object reference has no Pg entry.

 14.7.5.4 Finding structure elements from content items